TriMLP: Revenge of a MLP-like Architecture in Sequential Recommendation: Related Work

-Since the pioneering MLPMixer \cite{mlpmixer} and ResMLP \cite{resmlp} have been proposed in the 2020s, all-MLP models are staging a comeback in vision community.
-These models light on a novel token-mixing MLP where tokens interact independently and identically across the channel dimension.
+Since the pioneering MLPMixer \cite{mlpmixer} and ResMLP \cite{resmlp} have been proposed in the early 2020s, all-MLP models are staging a comeback in vision community.
+These models rely on the novel MLP-based token mixer where tokens interact independently and identically across the channel dimension.
 Due to the simple concept with less intensive computation, such deep MLP models have stirred up a lot of interest \cite{mlp-survey} and derive a surge of variants.
-According to the dimensions of mapping tokens, these variants can be divided into three categories: (i) employing both the axial direction and the channel dimension \cite{raftmlp, vip, sparsemlp, dynamixer, wavemlp} which proposes to orthogonally decompose the cross-token mixing, maintain long-range dependency and encode cross-token relation along axial directions, (ii) considering only the channel dimension \cite{s2mlpv1, s2mlpv2, asmlp, cyclemlp, hiremlp, msmlp, activemlp} which aligns features at different spatial locations to the same channel by shifting and then interacting with spatial information through channel projection. (iii) reserving the entire spatial and channel dimensions \cite{mlpmixer, resmlp, feedforward, gmlp, repmlpnet, sparsemlp} which retains the full space and channel projection.
+According to the dimensions of mixing tokens, these variants can be divided into three categories: (i) employing both the axial direction and the channel dimension \cite{raftmlp, vip, sparsemlp, dynamixer, wavemlp} which proposes to orthogonally decompose the cross-token mixing, maintain long-range dependency and encode cross-token relation along axial directions, (ii) considering only the channel dimension \cite{s2mlpv1, s2mlpv2, asmlp, cyclemlp, hiremlp, msmlp, activemlp} which aligns features at different spatial locations to the same channel by axial shifting, and then interacting with spatial information through channel projection. (iii) reserving the entire spatial and channel dimensions \cite{mlpmixer, resmlp, feedforward, gmlp, repmlpnet, sparsemlp} which retains the global reception field and channel projection.

-To our best knowledge, we are the first to empirically investigate that the fully-connection design of MLP is incompatible with sequential recommendation especially under the auto-regressive training fashion.
-Triangular Mixer provides a simple way to avoid the issues and leads to a significant performance boost.
+In the pilot experiments, we empirically investigate that the inherent fully-connection design in MLP is incompatible with sequential tasks especially under the auto-regressive training fashion.
+In contrast, the proposed Triangular Mixer provides a simple, effective and efficient alternative to remedy the issue.